spiceai/docs/spiceaidocs/docs/features/cdc/index.md

 ## Example

-See an example of configuring a dataset to use CDC with Debezium by following the sample at [CDC with Debezium Sample](https://github.com/spiceai/samples).
+See an example of configuring a dataset to use CDC with Debezium by following the sample at [Streaming changes in real-time with Debezium CDC](https://github.com/spiceai/samples/tree/trunk/cdc-debezium).